mattywhee/prime/README.md

-# prime
-Welcome to mattywhee's GitHub Profile.
+# Welcome to mattywhee's GitHub Profile.

 :wave: I'm here to learn.